You can configure the MySQL Server which MySQL Shell connects

 ,character is used as a separator for values, a combination of multiple pairs and keys can be specified.
 Values can be of type list, list values are ordered by appearance.
 Strings must be percent encoded.

 firstname.lastname@example.org?ssl-ca%3D%2Froot%2Fclientcert%2Fca-cert.pem%26ssl-cert%3D%2Fro\ ot%2Fclientcert%2Fclient-cert.pem%26ssl-key%3D%2Froot%2Fclientcert%2Fclient-key .pem

-Although using a password-less account is insecure and not
+user has a password-less account, which is insecure and not

 recommended, or if socket peer-credential authentication is in